kowey/traces-through-time/devel/README.md

 loop:

 1. hack on nimrodel a bit
-2. run nimrodel again
+2. run nimrodel again (./run-nimrodel.sh)
-3. generate a before and after report comparing results not just with the reference annotations but also with the latest saved results from nimrodel
+3. generate a before and after report comparing results not just with the reference annotations but also with the latest saved results from nimrodel (done by script above)
-4. if satisfied save the latest batch of results
+4. if satisfied save the latest batch of results (./mark-latest.sh)

 ## Setting this up